RHS Growing Guides

 Transplanting

 Young leeks grown in a seedbed, as well as those raised from seed indoors or bought as young plants, should be transplanted to their final growing site when about 20cm (8in) tall and pencil thick.
 Acclimatise indoor-grown plants to outdoor conditions first by hardening off.
+Transplant leeks into prepared ground (see above) by following these simple steps:

 • Space the holes 15–20cm (6–8in) apart, depending on the variety, or 10cm (4in) apart for baby leeks.
 Allow 30cm (1ft) between rows

-• Stand one leek in each hole, then fill the holes repeatedly with water.
+• Stand one leek in each hole, then fill the holes with water.
 Called ‘puddling in’, this settles soil around the roots.
 There’s no need to backfill the holes

 6